 Colleen Francis, Sales Expert, is Founder and President of Engage Selling Solutions.
-She has over 20 years sales and management experience, and puts these skills to use by helping clients realize immediate results, achieve lasting success and permanently raise their bottom line.
+She has over 20 years of sales and management experience, and puts these skills to use by helping clients realize immediate results, achieve lasting success and permanently raise their bottom line.
 We sat down with her recently to talk about how to turn dysfunctional sales teams into high performance sales teams.
-Here is the summary of our interview.
+Here is a summary of our interview.

 Colleen, what do mean when you talk about sales team dysfunction?

 Colleen: Dysfunction.
 The word comes up in conversation every day, usually in relation to crazy families, nutty reality show contestants, and all-around gossip.
 But what happens when the word dysfunction can be applied to your sales team?
 In particular, when a dysfunctional sales team is preventing you from getting the results your company needs to move forward, how do you identify the root cause of the problem, eliminate it, and transition from dysfunctional to high-impact?
 Dysfunction on your team may be inherited or may be something you’ve created inadvertently, but the important thing to understand is that it can be identified and fixed.

 What are some of the signs of dysfunction?

 Colleen: As we always hear, the first step to a solution is admitting you have a problem.
 Keep an eye out for some of these tell-tale signs within your sales team and your company at large that indicate you may face a problem.

 - The Company Isn’t Focused on Sales.
 If product management, development, and engineering are the main focus at your company, and the CEO or head of sales has a background in finance, product management, or development—not sales and marketing—the company as a whole may not be sales-focused and that may trickle down to your team.